Buildings & Grounds

 Fidelity Hall, which was built in 1905, once served as a residence hall for the Ward Belmont School, a high school and junior college for young women.
 Alumna Sarah Cannon, who was perhaps best known as her alter ego Minnie Pearl, had a room on the hall's second floor.
 Fidelity now provides both administrative and academic space for the university.
-The Department of Philosophy and the School of Religion currently hold classes in Fidelity, and the building is also home to Belmont's Adult Degree Program as well as the Offices of Development, Alumni Relations, Finance and Operations and Human Resources.
+The building is home to Belmont's Adult Degree Program as well as the Offices of Development, Alumni Relations, Finance and Operations and Human Resources.

 Gabhart Student Center

-The Gabhart Student Center houses a number of departments that are central to the Student Life experience, including the campus Dining Hall, University Ministries, the Department of Media Studies, Campus Security headquarters, Career Services and Counseling Services.
-In addition, located on the lower level of Gabhart is the Campus Store, where students can purchase textbooks (new and used), school supplies, Belmont logo clothing and gifts, greeting cards and other related campus items.
+The Gabhart Student Center houses a number of departments that are central to the student life experience, including the campus dining hall, University Ministries, the Department of Media Studies, campus security headquarters, the Office of Career and Professional Development and Counseling Services.
+In addition, located on the lower level of Gabhart is the Belmont Campus Store, where students can purchase textbooks (new and used), school supplies, Belmont logo clothing and gifts, greeting cards and other related campus items.

 Gordon E. Inman Center